innovationcode/coding-challenge/README.md

 # coding-challenge

 - Assumptions
-   - In case all loan has day 0 then return 0 and exit.
+   - In case sum of all rate is 0 then return 0 and exit.
    - In case any loan or start day are negative then return with -1